 To setup speaking engagements, contact your local service provider-police department, hospital/health care system, district attorney, bar association, nursing association, physician group, university, etc. Ask for the person in charge of professional education or training.
 Encourage them to contact SAFE via the webpage speaker bureau and inquire about conducting a training or hearing from a speaker.

-Don't forget venues that would apply to the general public too such as Rotary, Kiwanis, Lions, civic groups or an upcoming conference where they could sponsor a speaker.
-You can also contact organizations you or someone you might know are involved in?
-All it takes is persistence, some follow-up phone calls and a little effort.
+Don't forget venues that would apply to the general public as well, such as Rotary, Kiwanis, Lions, civic groups or an upcoming conference where they could sponsor a speaker.
+You can also contact organizations you or someone you might know are involved in.
+All it takes is persistence, some follow-up phone calls, and a little effort.
 Give it a try in your area today!

-Join Our Mailing List - Be connected with other involved in this field, and know what's happening around the world with domestic violence issues, and especially with underrepresented domestic violence populations.
-SAFE forums
+Join Our Mailing List - Be connected with others involved in this field and know what's happening around the world with domestic violence issues, and especially with underrepresented domestic violence populations.

-Support others - If you want to help directly, and have experienced abuse yourself, please consider being listed on our Resource Page.
+Support others - If you want to help directly or have experienced abuse yourself, please consider being listed on our Resource Page.
 You can provide an understanding ear for those who are going through an abusive relationship or have left one.

 Use the Domestic Violence Brochures - The SAFE brochures for men, gay men, and lesbian women can be very useful to service providers.
 They contain pertinent information that you might not find elsewhere.
 You can download these brochures right on our website.
 We've got a long way to go in distributing these brochures!
 Every police department, emergency room, and courthouse in the nation should have copies of this brochure on hand for potential victims.